-The contract ends when a child reaches school age: When a child is four years old, the place is automatically cancelled.
+The contract ends when a child reaches school age: When a child is four years old, the placement is automatically cancelled.
 Exceptions to this rule are possible, if there is room within the group: when a child turns four in the summer vacation and can’t go directly to school, for example.
 This decision will be made by the day care centre’s management.

 Ending the contract before a child reaches school age: Ending the contract should be done in writing or by email addressed to the manager.
 There is a one month notice period.

 De Kattekop’s hourly rate for 2021 is € 8.17.
 The government reimburses up to € 8.46 per hour (2021 price level).
-The day care centre is open for 2,860 hours a year, 11 hours a day.
+The day care centre is open for 11 hours a day.
 One day per week is 47.75 hours per month.
 The gross cost for one day per month is € 389.- (rounded up to the nearest Euro).
 This amount is a gross amount; the actual cost will be someone less because of your childcare allowance.